Best STEM Electronics Kits for Teens 2026: Arduino vs Raspberry Pi vs Elegoo — illustration

 1. Arduino Starter Kit (Official) - best for first-time learners

 This is the canonical 'I want to learn electronics' starter.
-You get a genuine Arduino Uno R3, a project book with 15+ guided builds (light theremin, motorized pinwheel, digital hourglass), and the components to complete them.
-The build-by-build pedagogy is the entire reason this beats $30 'Arduino-compatible' starter kits - it removes the 'now what?' moment that kills beginners.
+You get a genuine Arduino Uno board, a project book with 15+ guided builds (light theremin, motorized pinwheel, digital hourglass), and the components to complete them.

 • What it teaches: C/C++ basics, digital and analog I/O, sensors, motor control